 3. How likely am I to meet a potential partner and/or someone for a fling?

-If you’re female I would put your time into online dating in your home country.
-Having said that you absolutely can use apps like tinder and happn when travelling alone and they work – but this is definitely shall we say more in the fling territory as a general rule.
+If you’re female, I would put your time into online dating in your home country.
+Having said that you absolutely can use apps like Tinder and happn when traveling alone and they work – but this is definitely shall we say more in the fling territory as a general rule.

 Personally, it has only ever happened to me once and it happened after the trip!
-But I think I must be a bit of a jinx – so don’t go on a trip with me!
+But I think I must be a bit of a jinx – so don’t go on a trip with me.

-The best chance – male and female – I think is to go on an activity-based organized trip.
+I think the best chance – male and female – is to go on a singles adventure holiday over 40 skew.
 If you are a female and like being on a bike then a cycling trip is a great way to meet men in lycra – although some may come with their wives.

-Anything, where it is more difficult to find someone who would want to do the same activity at the same time is good for travelling alone.
+Anything, where it is more difficult to find someone who would want to do the same activity at the same time, is good for traveling alone.

 4. What do I do about dinner?

-Dinner is, without doubt, the toughest meal of the day when you are a lone traveller.
+Dinner is, without doubt, the toughest meal of the day when you are a lone traveler.
 Who wants to face the host saying Really – just 1 of you?
 It can break you!
 So here are some of my tips:

 - Always try to stay somewhere that allows you to eat dinner at the hotel.
 You may well be exhausted or just not up to dinner on your own so the hotel is a great option

 2. Try somewhere more casual where you can go in for a drink and then grab something to eat – no awkward just one moments.
-Also, pubs and bars are so much more conducive to conversing than formal restaurants.
+Also, pubs and bars are more conducive to conversing than formal restaurants.

 However, I also think it is much easier to join a conversation or include someone in a conversation when you have a neutral third party like a bartender.
-And you can always ask the bartender to help you meet other people!
+And you can always ask the bartender to help you meet other people.

 4. I would encourage you NOT to go somewhere too upmarket – to me, this always highlights being on your own.
 Of course, go if you are dying to try somewhere and don’t mind – I tend to do the restaurants I really want to try at lunchtime when I am doing solo travel as I feel way less self-conscious and then go somewhere more casual for dinner

 5. One of the toughest things is do you sit there staring out into the abyss or do you bring a book/magazine.
-The book/mag is great but it can put people off speaking to you.
+The book/mag is great but can put people off speaking to you.

-Want to read more about travelling solo?
+Want to read more about over 40s Singles Vacations?

-Like this post?
+Like this Singles holidays over 40 Post?
 Why Not Pin It?